futureoceanslab/Fisheries-Resilience-Index/data/README.md

 - **TAC** (integer): Catch quotas indicator.
 Totall allowable catch per country and stock. europa.eu.
 See "CATCH QUOTAS (I3)" in 3.A in "SI 2.
 Indicators and Factors" for details

 - **Above_TAC** (integer): Catches above advised TAC.
 Country catches above TAC.
-SSMM Carpenter et al..
-See "CATCH QUOTAS (I3)" in 3.A in "SI 2.
+SSMM Carpenter et al., 2016 See "CATCH QUOTAS (I3)" in 3.A in "SI 2.
 Indicators and Factors" for details

 - **Swaps** (numeric): Property rights indicator.
 Monetary exchange of quota in a country.
 Total ITQ per country and stock 2000-2006.
 Andersen et al., 2009.
 See "PROPERTY.RIGHTS (I2)" in 3.A in "SI 2.
 Indicators and Factors" for details